Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 What the $50 does NOT do

 - Does not count toward your Part D deductible.
-Bridge payments exist in a separate financial universe from your regular drug costs.
+Bridge payments exist in a separate financial track from your regular drug costs.

 - Does not count toward your $2,100 annual Part D out-of-pocket spending cap (TrOOP).
-If you rely on reaching that cap for catastrophic coverage on other expensive medications, Bridge payments won't help you get there.
+If you rely on reaching that cap for catastrophic coverage on other expensive medications, Bridge payments will not help you get there.

 - Low-Income Subsidy (Extra Help) does not apply.
 Even if you currently pay $0 for your other Part D medications, you'll still owe the full $50 per month under the Bridge.
-Over six months, that's $300.
+Over 18 months, that is $900.

 How to Get the Medicare GLP-1 Bridge: Step by Step